 We recognise that children will make mistakes and that sometimes their behaviour can be thoughtless and unkind.
 When this happens the school responds taking in to account their age and understanding.
 We apply the behaviour policy fairly and consistently.
 TA senior leader is on duty every lunchtime and will meet children and reflect with them on what they have done, why it happened, what they can do differently and what they can do to make things better.

 The school will not tolerate bullying either in school, outside of school or online.
-Our policy was reviewed with parents, children and staff during the 2018/19 academic year and can be found in the policies section of the website.
-It will be reviewed again this year.
+Our policy was reviewed with parents, children and staff and is reviewed annually.

 As part of our current strategy we hold an annual anti-bullying week in November.
 Bullying is a standing agenda item on every school council meeting.
 The school has worked with the 401 foundation.